truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

 Enter the mailserver and port along with the user and password for the email account to be used.
 The *From* field allows you to customize the sender field of the email.
 Click **Test** to verify that the configuarion is correct.
-If no test alert email is received, check the values entered for accuracy.
+If you did not receive a test alert email, check the values entered for accuracy.